saudag-28/saudag-28.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 I am a Master's student at Carnegie Mellon University's Robotics Institute majoring in Robotic Systems Development.
-I am particularly interested in working on **motion planning** algorithms for a robot.

-Prior to joining CMU, I worked in the robotics department of TIH-IoT, IIT Bombay.
-My work here focused on developing a localization stack for a four-wheeled robot.
-Apart from this, I worked on a visual-servoing problem that used a depth camera to navigate the robot across crop rows (for a detailed description, got to <a href='http://127.0.0.1:4000/projects/'>Projects</a> section).
+Before joining CMU, my professional endeavors primarily revolved around integrating sub-systems for a mobile robot and developing ROS-based software.
+At CMU, my focus is on acquiring a profound understanding of the critical elements that contribute to the autonomy of robotic systems and advancing my research in the realm of safe autonomy.
+This motivation led me to enroll in the "Planning and Decision-Making in Robotics" course instructed by Prof. Maxim Likhachev.
+This course exposed me to a diverse array of algorithmic techniques employed in the planning and decision-making processes in robotics, providing an opportunity to implement these algorithms using C++.
+Moving forward, I plan to delve deeper into exploring methodologies for designing safe human-robot interaction models.